tuist/tuist/docs/Sources/tuist/tuist.docc/Articles/Tuist/Extensions/generation-environment.md

 Learn how to leverage environment variables that can be read from the manifest files.

-There are certain scenarios where you might need to customize the projects at generation time.
+There are certain scenarios where you might need to dynamically change the generated project's definition when invoking Tuist at generation time.
 For example, if you are building a white-label app, you might want to use the same project structure, but adjust some attributes in a per-app basis.
 For example, the name of the app.

 ### Using Tuist environment variables